Magnesium Deficiency of Cucurbit Crops

 Return to Physiological and Nutrient Disorders

-Magnesium deficiency is more likely to occur on sandy soils with a low pH, especially in dry years.
+Magnesium deficiency symptoms first appear as yellowing between the leaf veins (interveinal chlorosis), beginning on the oldest leaves and slowly spreading to newer growth.
+Yellowed tissues may turn brown, die, and drop out, giving the leaf a shot-hole pattern.
+Magnesium deficiency usually appears during periods of rapid growth, when the fruit is enlarging.
+This deficiency is more likely to occur in plantings on sandy soils with a low pH, especially in dry years.
 Sandy soils often have a low cation exchange capacity and may not contain adequate levels of magnesium.
 Deficiency symptoms are more commonly observed in muskmelon than in other cucurbits.
-Symptoms first appear as a yellowing between the leaf veins (interveinal chlorosis), beginning on the oldest leaves and slowly spreading to newer growth.
-Yellowed tissues may turn brown, die, and drop out, giving the leaf a shot-hole pattern.
-Magnesium deficiency usually appears during periods of rapid growth, when the fruit is enlarging.

 Magnesium deficiency on muskmelon leaves.